ntierontime/AdventureWorksLT2019/AdventureWorksLT2019/ReactNativeTSAppExpo/ReadMe.md

 npm install react-native-paper

 npm install ts-jest

-npm install i18next react-i18next react-native-localize
+npm install i18next react-i18next
+if not Expo
+npm install react-native-localize
+if Expo
+npm install expo-localization

 For string icons, we can use the name on this page, e.g. dots-vertical https://pictogrammers.com/library/mdi/

+npm install react-native-paper-dates